dinbrca/email-templating-guide/README.md

 ### Other Problems:
 - use `<br/>`, for padding from sides - tables with fixed width
-- Avoid margins in images - Outlook.com doesn't like it and removes margins from images as seen in the logo - use `<br/>` for top and bottom margins if you can

 ## General Tools
 ### Current available tools